One Day In Turpan Travel Guide

 Gaochang Ancient City

-Ruins of an ancient oasis city on the edge of the Taklamakan Desert.
-What once was a busy trading center along the Silk Road and the Uyghur capital from 850-1300’s AD is now just the last few remains of a once bustling city.
+Gaochang Ancient City is the ruins of a once-bustling trading center and Silk Road oasis city on the edge of the Taklamakan Desert, that served as the Uyghur capital from 850-1300’s AD.
 The most interesting thing left is the large Buddhist Monastery.
 For an added attraction visit the nearby Astana Tombs.
 Located about 30km southeast of Turpan.
-Admission is ¥30.

 Kumtag Shamo National Park